syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Get-the-touch-position-in-chart.md

 ---
 layout: post
 title: Get the touch position in Syncfusion® SfChart
-description: This section how to get the touch position in Xamarin.Forms SfChart, handle the ChartTapped event and use the event arguments to retrieve touch coordinates.
+description: This section how to get the touch position in Xamarin.Forms SfChart.
+Handle the ChartTapped event and use the event arguments to retrieve touch coordinates.
 platform: xamarin
 control: Chart
 documentation: ug